Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 In all your wordsmithing, don’t forget to thank the person for taking the time to meet or speak with you.

-And Johnson emphasized that you should be thanking them for the discussion, not the interview.
-“Never reference it as an interview.
-A lot of people do that.
+You should be thanking them for the discussion, Johnson says, not the interview.
+“Never refer to it as an interview, a lot of people do that.
 They're like, ‘Thanks so much for interviewing me.’
-It makes it seem more of a check-the-box process, especially if you had a great rapport or relationship starting to form with that person,” she said.
+It makes it seem more of a check-the-box process, especially if you had a great rapport or relationship starting to form with that person,” she says.

 2. Keep it short and sweet